Karrar (tank)

-It's being manufactured at the Bani Hashim Defense Industrial Complex.
+It is being manufactured at the Bani Hashim Defense Industrial Complex.

 History

-In December 2015, the commander of the Iranian Army, Brigadier General Ahmad Reza Pourdastan, announced plans to buy Russia's T-90 tanks.
+In December 2015, the commander of the Iranian Army, Brigadier General Ahmad Reza Pourdastan, announced plans to buy T-90 tanks.

 In early February 2016, Pourdastan stated that "since we can manufacture similar models within the country and we plan to do so in the near future, the deal is now off".
-According to some sources, Pourdastan also said would potentially seek to acquire them through licensed production in Iran with assistance from manufacturer Uralvagonzavod.
+According to some sources, Pourdastan also said they would potentially seek to acquire them through licensed production in Iran with assistance from manufacturer Uralvagonzavod.

-The next day, Russian News Agency TASS reported that the Russian manufacturer of the T-90 expressed interest working with Iran " the areas of T-90S MBT licensed production, T-72S MBT modernization and the upgrade of related facilities" after restrictions on military cooperation with Iran are lifted.
+The next day, Russian News Agency TASS reported that the Russian manufacturer of the T-90 expressed interest working with Iran "in the areas of T-90S MBT licensed production, T-72S MBT modernization and the upgrade of related facilities" after restrictions on military cooperation with Iran are lifted.
 A few days later the Iranian Defense Minister also mentioned the Karrar, claiming: "The defense industry designed and built the new battle tank from scratch.
 If not better, it's still as deadly as the Russian T-90".

 In mid-February, the Lieutenant Commander of the Iranian Ground Forces stated that the Army had been ordered not to purchase the military gear unless Russia agreed to share the (production) technology, and that Iran was still hoping Russia would agree to such a deal.
 He also claimed that "Karrar tanks have been delivered to the combat units of the Ground Force."

 In August 2016, video footage from Iranian Television "Telewebion" was published on YouTube showing the Karrar main battle during trials in the desert.
 In November 2016, the RIA news agency reported that Russia and Iran were still in talks regarding the T-90 tanks.

 In early March 2017, Pourdastan stated that a domestically manufactured battle tank would be unveiled in the coming days and soon join the army, but added that Iran still planned to purchase T-90s.

 On 12 March 2017, after the Karrar was unveiled to the public, Tehran announced that it would undergo mass production.
 Although at the time it was not clear if pre-production, or production models were being constructed.

 Speaking to the Tasnim News Agency, Brigadier General Kiomars Heidari mentioned that the Karrar would be delivered in 2018.

 In July 2018, the IRGC plans to procure up to 800 Karrar main battle tanks.
 On November 20, 2020, production models of the Karrar were deemed ready to enter service with the Iranian Army.